pmcdowell-okta/okta2anything/readme.md

 ### *Disclaimer*

 *Although it is not uncommon for companies to use LDAP Proxies for authentication, this code is developed for Pilots, Proof of Concepts, and testing.*
-*Anyone using this code for production is doing os at thier own risk*
+*Anyone using this code for production is doing so at thier own risk*

 ### How does it work ?